thedjpetersen/gmaillib/README.md

 Python module for GMail
 ===

 Simple Python module to interact with Google's mail service GMail.
+The module uses Python's included imaplib and smtplib for recieving and sending emails.

 Usage
 ---